DomainKeys Identified Mail (DKIM) is extra security for your outgoing messages. It is essential to…

 5. Delete user mailbox

 You can easily soft delete a specific user mailbox with PowerShell.
-It means that the deleted user will stay in the Azure AD recycle bin for 30 days before it is permanently deleted.
-You can restore deleted users in Manage Office 365 recycle bin with PowerShell.
+It means the deleted user will stay in the Azure AD recycle bin for 30 days before it is permanently deleted.
+You can restore deleted users in Manage Microsoft 365 users recycle bin.

 Remove-Mailbox -Identity "<User Identity>" -Confirm:$False